BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 testing ALKiln framework already knows how to progress through a docassemble interview, and all we need to do is to add a step that says to "check the page for accessibility issues".

 ## A full audit

+TL;DR: a full audit is much more intensive than automated checks, and involve going through each of WCAG's 77 success criteria manually over most of the site.

 ### WCAG-EM